bombasticSlacks/Aspirant/Game/Monster-Types/Undead.md

 Elite
 {: .label .label-yellow }
 ### The Full
 *Corpse cursed with unlife after performing the blasphemous act of devouring its allies.
 Its maw hangs open widely, dripping necrotic ooze.
-Portions of its body seem to have been reinforced with chunks of almost tumorous flesh*
+Portions of its body seem to have been reinforced with chunks of almost tumorous flesh.*

 | Initiative | Move                          | Threat | Integrity | Weakness | Resistance |
 | ---------- | ----------------------------- | ------ | --------- | -------- | ---------- |